 }

-}Service Discovery & Load Balancing
+}Service Discovery Questions

 In dynamic environments, services come and go.
 Discovery solves "where is service X?"